marko-grozdanic/mundus-novus/README.md

   * Texture - Loads a texture using STB_image.h
 * Resources/
   * Textures - Contains textures used by the application
-  * Shaders - Contains vertex(.vert) and fragment(.frag) shaders. *diffuseSpecularAmbientShader* for Phong lighting, *simpleShader* for topological lighting.
+  * Shaders - Contains vertex(.vert) and fragment(.frag) shaders. *diffuseSpecularAmbientShader* for Phong lighting, *heightmapShader* for topological lighting.